jpetrie/fetch-dependency/README.md

 - `CMAKELIST_SUBDIRECTORY <path>` The path to the directory containing the `CMakeLists.txt` for the dependency if it is not located at the dependency root.
 Always interpreted as a path relative to the dependency root.

+- `OUT_SOURCE_DIR <out-var>` The name of a variable that will be set to the absolute path to the dependency's source tree.

+- `OUT_BINDARY_DIR <out-var>` The name of a variable that will be set the absolute path to the dependency's binary tree.